 Drawing Robot (pro)

 A drawing robot shows off the impressive Arduino project ideas that experienced technology enthusiasts come up with.
+The robot produces vector graphics and raster drawings stored on the computer.
 Creating this robot requires not only professional knowledge of Arduino, but also numerous components and a great deal of time – with impressive results:

 Interactive LED dome (pro)

 This award-winning Arduino Uno project is a triangular wooden dome with a total of 120 interactive light surfaces.
-Approaching them by hand, they change colour and play sounds.
+When they sense your hand, they change colour and play sounds.
 How much planning and work went into this Arduino project is explained in the tutorial for the LED dome.
 This video shows the beautiful dome, and demonstrates its light and sound features:

 The smaller version of the Arduino Uno, the Arduino Nano, is often used for projects where space for the board itself is very limited.
 Like its larger counterpart, it is based on the powerful ATmega328 microcontroller from the US company Atmel, and it can be used for simple and complex projects alike.